reactjs/react.dev/src/content/blog/2024/04/01/react-19.md

 Server Components are a new option that allows rendering components ahead of time, before bundling, in an environment separate from your application (the "server").
 They can run once at build time, or can be run for each request to a web server.

 Today we're releasing React Server Components as semver stable in React 19.
-This means libraries that ship Server Components and Server Action can target React 19 as a peer dependency for use in frameworks that support the [Full-stack React Architecture](/learn/start-a-new-react-project#which-features-make-up-the-react-teams-full-stack-architecture-vision).
+This means libraries that ship Server Components and Server Actions can target React 19 as a peer dependency for use in frameworks that support the [Full-stack React Architecture](/learn/start-a-new-react-project#which-features-make-up-the-react-teams-full-stack-architecture-vision).

 <DeepDive>